freddiehaddad/fast-track-to-rust/src/borrowing.md

                 The funniest thing about him is the way he likes to grow - Not at all like proper children, which is always very slow;
-                For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there’s none of him at all.";
+                For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there's none of him at all.";

     // command line arguments
     let pattern = "all";